ribeirosaimon/gobooplay/README.md

 "6556.875215 Hours"

 ```

-Pause or Cancel your subscription:
+to pause or cancel your subscription:

 ```
 POST {{localHost}}/subscription/pause
 DELETE {{localHost}}/subscription/cancel

 ```

 when you cancel your subscription you only change status to DISABLED

-# if you have time in your subscription you can see all in platform:
+if you have time in your subscription you can see all in platform:

 ```
 GET {{localHost}}/movies